 Benjamin Franklin (1706-1790), one of America’s founding fathers

 “Peace on Earth/Little Drummer Boy” by Bing Crosby and David Bowie;

 Did you know…the phrase ‘it is better to give than receive’ comes from the Bible, Acts 20:35?
 In Paul’s farewell to the Ephesian Elders he says: “Remember the words of the Lord Jesus, that he himself said ‘It is more blessed to give than receive’.”

 The Day in Detail:

 Ed Elf: As does Help for Heroes.
 This charity does remarkable work for ex-servicemen and women.
 But there are so many charities across all areas in need of extra support after this most difficult of years.
 Choose wisely and be as generous as you can.

 So today’s the day to:

-- Remember those who gave their lives so we might live in peace.
+- Remember those who gave their lives so we might live in peace and health.

 - Plan to make a Christmas charity donation in keeping with Remembrance Day.